hammerheim-game/hammerheim-rules/5-warband & Scenarios.md

 different weapons.
 He may use any hand-to-hand combat weapon he comes across, not just those in his equipment options.

-Web of Steel: Few can match the ability of this warrior.
-He fights with great skill, weaving a web of steel around him.
-The model gains +1 to all his rolls on Critical Hit tables in hand-to-hand combat.
+Flashy Fighting: Few can match the ability of this warrior.
+He fights with great skill and flair, weaving a web of steel around him.
+The model gains +2 to all his rolls on Critical Hit tables in hand-to-hand combat.

 Expert Swordsman: This warrior has been expertly taught in the